 What an ending, right?
 I admit I never really liked Christopher Nolan’s trilogy because I could NOT for the life of me take Christian Bale’s Batman voice seriously.
 Even watching the final scene again now—though I’ve been hardcore geeking out over this movie for months—I still can’t get over how ridiculous it is.
 The cut of that final video above was intentional—no silly voice.

-Anyway, now that we’re finally thought the movie, and you’ve hopefully read Harvey’s storyline all the way through, too, let’s get to the theme at the heart of the movie.
+Anyway, now that we’re finally through the movie, and you’ve hopefully read Harvey’s storyline all the way through, too, let’s get to the theme at the heart of the film.

 It’s not Justice, because “justice” is a word, not a theme.
 Justice is an idea.
 A theme is a statement, a question, an argument.